 The IRS is required to issue a Notice of Deficiency before assessing additional tax.
 The taxpayer has 90 days to file a Petition to U.S. Tax Court to challenge the assessment, although it will be referred to IRS Appeals for settlement if the taxpayer previously bypassed IRS Appeals.

 The IRS is required to issue a Notice of Intent to Levy and Your Right to a Hearing before levying a taxpayer with unpaid taxes that have already been assessed.
-If the taxpayer requests a Collection Due Process within 30 days of the Notice and disagrees with the Notice of Determination from IRS Appeals, the taxpayer has 30 days to file a petition to U.S. Tax Court.
+If the taxpayer requests a Collection Due Process Hearing within 30 days of the Notice and disagrees with the Notice of Determination from IRS Appeals, the taxpayer has 30 days to file a petition to U.S. Tax Court.
 The Court will review the determination and the IRS is prohibited from collecting the taxes until the case is closed.
 However, this time is added back to the 10-year collection statute of limitations.

 Disputes with the IRS must always be taken seriously.
-Not only could the outcome of a tax controversy require you to pay overdue taxes with significant penalties, but alleged fraud or evasion could lead to criminal charges.
+While criminal charges are highly unlikely, you could still be required to pay overdue taxes with significant civil penalties.
 When a tax dispute arises, it may be necessary to hire an attorney who could guide you through the U.S. Tax Court experience.

 A Washington DC U.S. Tax Court litigation attorney could provide essential assistance to someone who is contending with a tax assessment greater than the $50,000 cap for “small claims.”
 A lawyer could provide a variety of services to put you in a position to succeed, so contact one today to learn more.